Celytic/Wine-Game-Compatibilities/Game-list.md

 # Phantasy Star Online 2 New Genesis
 System: Kirisame
+Using Proton-GE 7-24
+**Global version**
 After an update in April 2022, nProtect GameGuard no longer prevents you from logging in, but there is stuttering caused by case-sensitive directories being used in Linux.
-To fix this, use the following command on your Phantasy Star Online 2 game directory:
+To fix this, you will need a partition with casefolding, but then this fix should work.
+Use the following command on your Phantasy Star Online 2 game directory:

     chattr -R +F

+There *is* a patch that was made for Proton, but I haven't gotten that to work for myself so far, so that's currently not something I can assist with.

 # Battlefield 2042
 System: N/A